On the Miyaoka-Yau inequality for manifolds with nef anti-canonical line bundle: Introduction

 In the anti-canonical setting, the classical result \cite{CO75} asserts that the inequality (\ref{MY}) holds for any K\"ahler-Einstein Fano manifolds.
 On the other hand, \cite{FO16} introduced the delta-invariant and showed that $X$ admits a unique K\"ahler-Einstein metric if $\d(-K_X)>1$.
 Thus we obtain the ample case in Theorem \ref{Theorem A}.
 The result for arbitrary nef anti-canonical line bundles possibly be a kind of folklore to the experts, since it directly follows from the recent existence result of the twisted K\"ahler-Einstein metric combined with the classical inequality (\ref{Chen-Ogiue}) for the Riemannian tensor norm. \begin{thm}[Consequence of \cite{Zhang21}, Theorem 2.3] Let $\theta$ be a smooth negative $(1, 1)$-form in the cohomology class $-c_1(A)$.
 Under the assumption of Theorem \ref{Theorem A}, there exists a twisted K\"ahler-Einstein metric $\omega_\e \in 2\pi c_1(-K_X) +\e c_1(A) $ satisfying

 \end{thm} The point is that the above result allows the negative twist $\theta$, compared to the previous result \cite{BBJ15}.

+If the anti-canonical line bundle is nef and big, one may also obtain a little bit more algebraic proof relying on the result of \cite{Xu}.
+The equality condition for (\ref{MY}) will be discussed along this line.

 We will give another approach, applying the idea of \cite{Liu20} to the variational framework for the constant scalar curvature K\"ahler metric.
-It goes through the following existence of the cscK (constant scalar curvature K\"ahler) metric.
+It will be succesful if there exists a sequence of the cscK (constant scalar curvature K\"ahler) metrics.